I just showered and gorged on vegetables for the first time in a week and IT FELT AMAZING.

 - Briefly glanced at the recommended gear list and confirmed I already had most of it

-- Got really cold one night on the roadtrip and bought a warmer jacket to take with me on the trek
+- Got really cold one night on the Tasmania road trip and bought a warmer jacket to take with me on the trek

 It didn’t matter how much I planned or didn’t plan.
 I knew I was going to make it through the hike, and I did.
 Those 6 days felt like much, much longer than that, and they taught me one key fact about my hiking style: